STUDENT HANDBOOK: Academics and Field Work Term

 Students may apply for transfer admission after graduating from high school and enrolling in an accredited institution of higher learning.
 Students with associate’s degrees, students who are currently enrolled in college, and students who have withdrawn from another degree program, at any point in the past, are considered transfer students.

-The maximum number of allowable credit for transfer applicants is 64 credits, or 2 years.
+The maximum number of allowable credits for transfer applicants is 64 credits, or the equivalent of 2 years of study.
 Transfer students must complete at least 64 credits at Bennington, for a total of 128 credits, in order to receive a Bennington diploma.

 Current Bennington Students

 Transferable courses must be within the liberal arts curriculum as determined by Bennington.
 No credit is granted for technical engineering classes, basic math classes (pre-college preparation), nutrition classes, physical education classes, speech classes, or study skills classes, including many first-year seminars.
-Credit for pre-professional courses, including many business classes, is rarely granted.
+Credit for pre-professional courses is rarely granted.
+Business courses may be considered for transfer with approval of the student's advisor and/or Plan Committee.

 Bennington does not grant “life experience” credit, nor do we grant credit for internships.
 Credit earned by examination is not eligible for transfer.
 Awarding of credit for independent study, online or distance learning courses at another accredited institution is dependent on review of a syllabus and other supporting materials.

-Transferable credit includes only those courses for which students have received at least a C rating.
-Ratings of C- are not eligible.
+Transferable credit includes only those courses for which students have received a grade of C or better.
+Grades of C- are not eligible.
 If a student has received several Cs, this may affect their placement in the Plan Process, or may prompt their Plan Committee to require the student to spend more time at Bennington in order to graduate.
-Ungraded or Pass/Fail courses will only be considered for credit if the institution’s transcript guide lists passing credit as equivalent to a rating of C or above.
+Ungraded or Pass/Fail courses will only be considered for credit if the institution’s transcript guide lists passing credit as equivalent to a grade of C or above.